An explicit isomorphism of different representations of the Ext functor using residue currents: A residue current associated with a twisted resolution

 The $Z_\alpha^k$ are independent of the choice of resolution, since they coincide (locally) with the corresponding sets defined for any minimal resolution.
-It follows that $Z^k = \cup_\alpha Z_\alpha^k$ is a subvariety of $X$.
-Note that $Z^1=Z$, where $Z$ is defined above as the smallest subvariety such that $\mathcal{F}|_{X\setminus Z}$ is a vector bundle.
-By \cite{Eis}*{Theorem~20.9},
+It follows that $Z^k = \cup_\alpha Z_\alpha^k$ is an analytic subset of $X$.
+Note that $Z^1=Z$, where $Z$ is defined above as the smallest analytic subset such that $\mathcal{F}|_{X\setminus Z}$ is a vector bundle.